-I recently bought a Garmin Vivoactive 3, and will be publishing a review soon.
-In the meantime, I am very happy with how easy it is to record bike rides with my new Garmin smartwatch.
-So, I thought I would publish this simple, step-by-step guide to how to use your Garmin Vivoactive 3 to record activities.
+I recently bought a Garmin Vivoactive 3, and I am very happy with how easy it is to record bike rides with my new Garmin smartwatch.
+So, I thought I would publish this simple, step-by-step guide to how to use your Garmin Vivoactive 3 to record activities such as bike rides.

 Step 1: Press the Button on the Side of your Garmin Vivoactive 3